Understanding Stairs in a Plane: Exploring Various Staircase Configurations

 Learn More

-Let's look at this in 3D.
-Remember, these two people are standing at the same level, so we saw up and down in the floor plan.
+Let's examine this in 3D.
+Remember, these two individuals are standing at the same level.
 We can see the stairs going up from the left and down from the right.

-We know that by looking at other plant plans for the stair tower.
-So, how can we have a storage space below it?
-The key to remembering about plant plans is that it is not always a full height space.
-In this case, the storage room is a partial height space below the stairs.
+We know this by looking at other floor plans for the stair tower.
+So, how can we have storage space below it?

-Storage rooms below the stairs are difficult to understand in the plans.
-But just remember that they should not be full height spaces, especially right next to the break line in the plant plan.
-From the top view down, we can see the location of the break line here and the storage room.
+Storage rooms beneath stairs can be challenging to understand in floor plans.
+Just remember that they should not be full-height spaces, especially near the break line in the floor plan.

 Al Whitley